-Defective title cover: Defective title cover or defective title indemnity insurance (DTI) can cover the cost of your collectables in case somebody claims that the item rightfully belongs to them
+Defective title cover: Defective title or defective title indemnity (DTI) insurance covers the amount you paid for your collectables should someone else successfully claim that the item belongs to them

-Temporary location cover: Protects your collection if you take it outside your home to any shows or exhibitions, and can include worldwide cover
+Temporary location cover: This protects your collection outside your home, for example at shows and exhibitions, and can include worldwide cover

-Emergency evacuation cover: In case you need to move your collection because of a home emergency
+Emergency evacuation cover: This type of cover covers your costs if you need to move your collection because of a home emergency

-You can compare collectors’ home insurance policies using MoneySuperMarket.
-Include the value of your collection in your home contents policy total estimated value, and add any individual items in your collection that are worth over £1,000 separately.
+It’s easy to compare cover for your collectibles using MoneySuperMarket.
+Just include the value of your collection in your home contents policy total estimated value and add any individual items that are worth over £1,000 separately.